-Sometimes if you can't get to the gym, you just have to make do with the equipment you have at home.
+It's leg day, and you can't make it to the gym.
+Make do with the equipment you have at home.
 Although some exercises are tricky to perform without specialized gym machines, you can manage most of them with a little improvisation.
 Case in point: the prone, or lying, leg curl.
 Although usually performed with a gym machine, you can also do prone leg curls at home with a single dumbbell.

-Place a light dumbbell on the floor, standing on end.
 Choose a lighter dumbbell than you think you’ll need at first, until you’re comfortable with the exercise.
+It'll take some finesse to get the hang of gripping the dumbbell with your feet.

 Squeeze the dumbbell between your feet and bend your knees to lift it off the floor.
 The top weight on the dumbbell will rest on the bottom of your feet.